nationalarchives/ds-web-dev/README.md

 # Rebuild all the services
 ./rebuild.sh

-# Prune old branches for all services
+# Prune old branches and remove git stashes for all services
 ./prune.sh

+# Upgrade TNA Frontend and TNA Frontend Jinja on all services
+./tna_frontend_upgrade_all.sh
 ```